steenblikrs/2021-Spring-Studio/About.md

 ## Introduction
 <br/>
 Graham MaKay and R. Spencer Steenblik have been running the 3rd year architecture studio for the 2020 academic year.
 This includes a fall studio focused on complex projects.
 This spring studio is focused on urban environments.
 As an overview of all who are involved in the studio below is a short introduction to the whole team.
-This effort is a part of and is sponsoured by and the [Wenzhou-Kean University Public Architecture and Design Research Institute.]()
+This effort is a part of and sponsored by the [Wenzhou-Kean University Public Architecture and Design Research Institute.]()

 ## Professors